mch3rry/mypage/abortion.md

 <div>

-<p>It is important to doulas that pregnant people receive compassionate care, no matter how their pregnancy ends.
+<p>Doulas know that not all pregnancies end with the birth of a child.
 If you are experiencing a spontaneous abortion (miscarriage), or have elected to terminate a pregnancy, you deserve support as your pregnancy releases.</p>

 <p>Abortion support may include:</p>